CMMC 2.0 Overview

 2. Conduct a Gap Assessment

 Map your current security posture against all 110 NIST 800-171 practices.
-Be honest about where you have gaps.
-Common problem areas include:
+Common problem areas include access control, audit log management, configuration management, incident response, and system communications protection.

 3. Build Your System Security Plan (SSP)